 Implement clean energy production incentive tools.
 This can be done by amending Law 462 (2012) to allow feed-in tariffs (FIT) to be introduced, or by introducing net metering that would allow consumers to inject power generated at their premises into the grid.

-Issue and implement a renewable energy and energy efficiency law, which would provide the MoEW with a framework for mainstreaming energy efficiency and renewables management in Lebanon.
+Issue and implement a renewable energy and energy efficiency law by end of 2021, which would provide the MoEW with a framework for mainstreaming energy efficiency and renewables management in Lebanon.